-- · Move the stop switch to the "STOP" position. - If engine does not stop, pull choke lever out fully.
+- Move ON/STOP switch to the "Stop" position. - If engine does not stop, move choke lever to the "On" position.

-ALWAYS WEAR GLOVES; SAFETY FOOTWEAR; SNUG-FITTING CLOTHING; AND EYE, HEARING, AND HEAD PROTECTION DEVICES WHEN OPERATING A CHAIN SAW.
+ALWAYS WEAR GLOVES: SAFETY FOOTWEAR: SNUG-FITTING CLOTHING: AND EYE, HEARING, AND HEAD PRO-TECTION DEVICES WHEN OPERATING A CHAIN SAW.

 THE CHAIN MUST NOT MOVE WHEN THE ENGINE RUNS AT IDLE SPEED.
-REFER TO THE "CARBURETOR ADJUSTMENTS" SECTION FOR CORRECTION.
+REFER TO THE "CARBURETOR ADJUSTMENTS" SECTION FOR COR-RECTION.

-BASIC STARTING PROCEDURE (Fig. 30 & 31 )
+BASIC STARTING PROCEDURE (Fig. 29 & 30)

-- Fuel engine with 40:1 2-cycle engine oil (AIR-COOLED). - Fill bar oil tank with STS bar oil.
+- Fuel engine with a 40:1 2-cycle AIR-COOLED engine oil. - Fill bar oil tank with Sears bar oil.
 Your saw will use approximately one tank of bar oil for each tank of fuel mix. - When pulling the starter rope, do not use the full extent of the rope as this can cause the rope to break.
-Do not let the starter snap back hold the handle and let the rope rewind slowly. - Set chain saw firmly on the ground.
-Make sure the chain is free to turn without contacting any object. - · Move stop switch to the STOP position. - Pull out fully the blue choke lever to automatically set choke and throttle advance for starting.
+Do not let the starter snap back - hold the handle and let the rope rewind slowly. - Hold rear handle firmly with right hand.
+Make sure the saw chain is clear of obstructions and will not contact any object during starting.
+Move the ON/STOP switch to the "On" position. - Squeeze and hold the throttle trigger (until the engine starts). - Adjust choke according to "Starting Procedure for Varying Conditions".